WilliamGichora/html-Project-Management-tool/README.md

 # html-Project-Management-tool
-This is an p.m toll prototype
+This is an p.m tool prototype